UM-KevinHe/survkl/docs/reference/predict.coxkl_ridge.md

 # Predict Linear Predictors from a coxkl_ridge Object

-Computes linear predictors for new data from a fitted `coxkl_ridge` model.
-Users can specify one or more `lambda` values; if not provided, predictions are returned for all fitted `lambda` values.
-Linear interpolation is applied if an intermediate `lambda` value is requested.
+Computes linear predictors for new data using a fitted `coxkl_ridge` model.
+If `lambda` is supplied, predictions are returned for those `lambda` values; otherwise predictions are returned for all fitted `lambda`s.
+When a requested `lambda` lies between fitted values, coefficients are linearly interpolated.

 ## Usage